theclinician/login-links/README.md

 ### Logging in

-There are two supported types of logging in:
+There are two supported types of logging in.
+When you initiate a login, `Accounts.loggingIn()` is updated.

 #### loginWithToken